georgehara/Arca/README.md

 `UseLogger`: Specifies the logger which handles the processing messages of the manager.
 A logger significantly reduces the processing performance.

 `AddAssemblyNamePrefix`: An assembly is processed only if its name starts with a prefix specified through this method.
+An empty text means that any assembly name matches.
 Each call of this method adds a prefix to the assembly name prefix list.

 `ExcludeAssemblyName`: Excludes from processing all assemblies whose names are specified through this method.
 Each call of this method adds a name to a list.